 This website allows students to complete the required entrance counseling, exit counseling and master promissory note.
 In addition, PLUS and Graduate PLUS loans application may be completed on this site.
 Students are required before ANY Direct federal loans are disbursed to their account to have completed the requirements indicated above.

 Complete the Free Application for Federal Student Aid (FAFSA)

-Obtain and retrieve your personal identification number (PIN) with the Department of Education.
+Create and edit your federal student aid (FSA) ID with the Department of Education.

 Entrance Counseling will walk you through the Direct Loan process and explain your rights and responsibilities as a borrower.

 - The Master Promissory Note (MPN) is a legal document in which you promise to repay your

 loan(s) and any accrued interest and fees to the U.S. Department of Education.
 It also explains the terms and conditions of your loan(s).
 Unless your school does not allow more than one loan to be made under the same MPN, you can borrow additional Direct Loans on a single MPN for up to 10 years.

 - Parent borrowers must complete an MPN for each student using their own FSA ID.

 - Is required before you withdraw, graduate, or drop below half-time attendance (even if you plan to transfer to another school)